nanakoohashi/Statistics/Theory.md

 - **Possible values**: All values between a and b.
 - **Mean and variance**: E(X) = (a+b)/2, Var(X) = (b-a)^2/12.
 #### Triangular distribution
+- **Models**: Possible values fall in arange and one value in the range is considered most likely. *Ex.
+The return on investment is thought to range from 0 to 10% with the most likely value 7%.*